PeterDrake/drakepedia/development_tools/git.md

 ### Remote Repositories
 Everything above has been about a local repository on your own machine.
 This is useful, but the real power of git lies in collaborating with others, using a remote repository stored at someplace like [GitHub](https://github.com/).

 Once you have cloned a remote repository to get a local one, you can work along in your local repository.
-You should avoid working on the `master` branch, but stable code will be merged into it.
+You should avoid working on the `main` branch, but stable code will be merged into it.

-Occasionally, you'll want to incorporate the latest changes from the remote `master` branch into the branch you're working on (e.g., `experiment`).
+Occasionally, you'll want to incorporate the latest changes from the remote `main` branch into the branch you're working on (e.g., `experiment`).
 First make sure you are in a clean state, then:
 ```
-git checkout master
+git checkout main
 git pull
 git checkout experiment
-git merge master
+git merge main
 ```
-The `pull` command brought all the changes from the remote `master` branch into your local `master` branch.
+The `pull` command brought all the changes from the remote `main` branch into your local `main` branch.
 You then merged these into your `experiment` branch.

 You can now push your branch to the remote branch:
 ```